kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 3. Move the n-1 discs from tower B to C, using A as the in-between.

 The amazing thing is that this recursive algorithm works not only for three discs, but for any number of discs.
 We will codify it as a function called  hanoi()  that is responsible for moving discs from one tower to another, given a third temporary tower.

+In our Towers of Hanoi solution, we recurse on the largest disk to be moved.
+That is, we will write a recursive function that takes as a parameter the disk that is the largest disk in the tower we want to move.
+Our function will also take three parameters indicating from which peg the tower should be moved (source), to which peg it should go (dest), and the other peg, which we can use temporarily to make this happen (spare).

 ## Pseudocode